Batesville, Indiana: Education

 The only private school, St. Louis Catholic School, enrolls about 420 students in its K-8 program at St. Louis Parish and 50 students at St. Louis Catholic Preschool.

 Ivy Tech Community College has a campus at Batesville, a branch of Ivy Tech Southeast.

 The town has a lending library, the Batesville Memorial Public Library.

 Recreation

 Batesville is also home to a few outdoor recreation facilities.
 Batesville Liberty Park is the main public park in Batesville.
 Liberty Park offers many recreational activities such as horseshoes, volleyball, baseball, basketball, playground sets, and a large pavilion.
-Batesville also offers walking and biking trails.
+Batesville also offers walking and biking trails, a skatepark and pump track.
 The main bike and running trails are located in Brum Woods, 80 acre of woods donated by Lena Brum.
 Batesville also contains a golf course, Hillcrest Country Club and Golf Course.
 Batesville is also home to the Southeast Indiana YMCA.

 Batesville also has a movie theater, The Gibson Theatre.
 Built in 1921 by Dr. C. W. Gibson, the theater features a unique neon-lit look.